cmu-delphi/delphi-epidata/docs/api/covidcast-signals/ght.md

 arbitrary units (its scale is meaningless); larger numbers represent higher numbers of COVID-related searches.

-These signals were updated daily until May 8, 2021.
+These signals were updated daily until March 8, 2021.
 After that date, Google dropped support for Google Health Trends access.
 We recommend the [Google Symptoms source](google-symptoms.md) as an alternative, which provides finer-grained measures of search volume at the symptom level.